ayuwulandarirosib/data-analyst-awrb-projects/README.md

-# Y.Music: Music Preferences among 'Springfield' and 'Shelbyville' Analysis
+# Borrower's Default Risk Analysis
 ## by _Ayu Bachtiar_

 [![Made withJupyter](https://img.shields.io/badge/Made%20with-Jupyter-orange?style=for-the-badge&logo=Jupyter)](https://jupyter.org/try)
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

-This is my project Number _One_.
+This is my project Number _Two_.
 Follow my Instagram: @shakeilogram
 ✨Follow aja dulu!

 ## Features ✨
-> Whenever we do an analysis,
-> we need to formulate some hypotheses that we need to test further.
-> Sometimes, the tests we do lead us to accept the hypothesis,
-> other times we also need to reject it.
+> We are going to prepare a report for the credit division of a bank.
+> We will find out the effect of a customer's marital status
+> and the number of children they have
-> To make the right decisions in business,
+> on the probability of default in repaying the loan.
-> we must understand whether
-> the assumptions we make are correct or not.
+> The bank already has some data
+> regarding the creditworthiness of customers.

 ## Introduction
-In this project, we will compare the music preferences of users in the cities of 'Springfield' and 'Shelbyville'.
-We will study the actual Y.Music data to test the hypotheses below and compare the users behavior in these two cities.
+This report will be taken into consideration when making credit assessments for prospective customers.
+Credit scoring is used to evaluate the ability of potential borrowers to repay their loans.

 ## Goal
-In this Y.Music project, we will test three hypotheses, namely:
+In this project we will analyze several concerns, those are:
-1. User activity varies depending on the day and city.
-2. On Monday mornings, the residents of 'Springfield' and 'Shelbyville' tune into different genres.
-This also applies on Friday nights.
-3. Listeners in 'Springfield' and 'Shelbyville' have different preferences.
-In 'Springfield', the users prefer to pop music, while in 'Shelbyville' the rap music has more fans.
+1. Is there any relationships among having children and the probability of a person defaulting on a loan?
+2. Is there any relationships among marital status and the probability of a person defaulting on a loan?
+3. Is there any relationships among the level of income and the probability of a person defaulting on a loan?
+4. How do different loan objectives affect a person's probability of defaulting on a loan?

 ## Stages
 There are several steps to complete this project, namely:
-1. Data Overview (Step 1.
-Downloading Database and Loading The Data) In this stage, we will download and load the dataset from the following file path:
+1. Data Pre-processing (Step 1.
+Downloading and Loading The Data) In this stage, we will download and load the dataset from the following file path:

-    '/datasets/music_project_en.csv'
+    /datasets/credit_scoring_eng.csv

-    Here are the data descriptions of the file path above:
+    Here are the data descriptions of the file path above that contains:
-- 'userID' — user id
-- 'Track' — track title
-- 'artist' — artist name
-- 'genre' — music genres
-- 'City' — the city where the user is located
-- 'time' — the length of time the song is played
-- 'Day' — the day of the week
+- 'children' - the number of children in the family
+- 'days_employed' - how long the customers has been working
+- 'dob_years' - customers age
+- 'education' - customers education level
+- 'educationid' - identifier for the customers' education level
+- 'family_status' - customers' marital status
+- 'family_status_id' - identifier for the customer's marital status
+- 'gender' - customers gender
+- 'income_type' - type of customers income
+- 'debt' - Have the customers ever defaulted on a loan?
+- 'total_income' - monthly income
+- 'purpose' - reasons for taking out a loan

-2. Data Pre-processing (Step 2.
-Exploring and Rectifying the Data) In this stage, there are several things that need to be our focus, namely:
+2. Data Processing (Step 2.
+Processing and Exploring the Data) In this stage, we will process and explore the data by reading and capturing its point of views.

-- Title Writing Style
-- Missing Values
-- Data Duplicates

-3. Hypotheses Test (Step 3.
-Performing The Hypotheses Testing) In this stage, we will perform the following Hypotheses Testing, namely:
+3. Data Transformation (Step 3.
+Digging The Certain Information through Data Transformation) In this stage, we will digg the certain informations by taking a look at each columns to see what cases they might have.

-- User activity varies depending on the day and city.
-- On Monday mornings, the residents of 'Springfield' and 'Shelbyville' tune into different genres.
-This also applies on Friday nights.
-- Listeners in 'Springfield' and 'Shelbyville' have different preferences.
-In 'Springfield', the users prefer to pop music, while in 'Shelbyville' the rap music has more fans.
+4. Explorative Data Analysis (EDA) (Step 4.
+Performing Several Focus Things to be Analyzed) In this stage, there are several things that need to be our focus, namely:
+- Is there any relationships among having children and the probability of a person defaulting on a loan?
+- Is there any relationships among marital status and the probability of a person defaulting on a loan?
+- Is there any relationships among the level of income and the probability of a person defaulting on a loan?
+-  How do different the loan objectives affect a person's probability of defaulting on a loan?

-4. Presentation (Step 4.
-Presenting My Project to The Viewers) In this stage, I will present for my Project Presentation related to Music Preferences among 'Springfield' and 'Shelbyville' analysis.
+5. Presentation (Step 5.
+Presenting My Project to The Viewers) In this stage, we will prepare for the presentation of the project.

-5. General Conclusions (Step 5.
-Formulating General Conclusions) In this stage, we will draw the whole of general conclusions.
+6. General Conclusions (Step 6.
+Formulating General Conclusions) In this stage, we will draw and formulate the conclusions.

 ## library
 _pandas_